JuliaLabs/Cassette.jl/README.md

 Because the package enables you to "overdub" Julia "tapes" with new behaviors :D

+## What is Cassette's current development status?

+First, see the disclaimer above.

+I'll update this section when reasonable, but I don't guarantee this is up to date.

+Cassette is still in prototypical development, so in this section, I define "completeness" as a complete prototype that is able to support an automatic differentiation implementation.
+Once such a prototype exists (hopefully in Fall 2017), I will encourage interested developers to play around with the prototype and provide feedback.
+Using the feedback, I'll take a second pass at Cassette's design, get tests/benchmarks in place, etc., and finally release the package (planned Winter 2017/2018, assuming Julia's compiler will be sufficient by then).

+- Contextual Call Interceptor: Design is complete.
+Besides some significant details that require more compiler improvements, implementation is complete.
+Performance right now is pretty bad due to fixable compiler issues (specifically JuliaLang/julia#5402).
+Theoretically, once these bugs have been fixed, interception overhead should be quite low (<5% of original program runtime).
+I have been testing this by measuring the performance of Cassette code rewritten to avoid the compiler performance problems (e.g. removing all splats), which makes the code pretty horrible and un-generic, but should be representative of post-fix performance.

+- Contextual Metadata Propagation Framework: Design is complete.
+Implementation is mostly complete.
+All that really remains is final integration with the call interceptor (which is important, but shouldn't take more than a few days of development at most).
+The same compiler performance problems that affect the call interceptor will affect metadata propagation.

+- Computation Graph Framework: I had a prototype of the graph framework running at JuliaCon 2017, but I threw the prototype away a couple months ago so that I could focus on nailing down Cassette's call interceptor and metadata propagation framework without worrying about updating any coupled graph code.
+Once those implementations are complete, I will redesign and rebuild the graph framework on top of them.
+I expect this to take a 2-3 weeks of development time (longer in reality, since I have other responsibilities).

 ## Cassette's Contextual Call Interceptor

 First and foremost, "contextual call intercepting" is a phrase I just made up.
 If anybody